Dictionary of Terms

 Lift – A raising platform/crane used mainly for high angle shots and lighting for exterior night shots.

 Lighting/setup – Follows blocking; technicians set lighting and grip equipment with stand-ins instead of the cast / stunt performers.

 Location(s) – A place where some or all of a film or television series is produced, in addition to or instead of using sets constructed on a movie studio backlot or soundstage.
 In filmmaking, a location is any place where a film crew will be filming actors and recording their dialog.

-Lock It Up Short for “Be quiet and get ready for cameras to roll”; a cue for PAs to stop vehicle or pedestrian traffic and be alert for interfering noises.
+Lock It Up – Short for “Be silent and get ready for cameras to roll”; a cue for PAs to stop vehicle or pedestrian traffic and be alert for interfering noises.